legendsayantan/legendsayantan.is-a.dev/xcrypt/index.md

 # Xcrypt

 ## Reclaim your Privacy.
-Xcrypt is a Seamless way to Encrypt or Decrypt local files, on Anroid or Windows.
+Xcrypt is a Seamless way to Encrypt or Decrypt local files, on Android or Windows.

 ## Why Xcrypt?